 Do I have to set up Feedback loops?

 No. Elastic Email takes care of this whole process for you.
 When you use Elastic Email, all emails are sent via our servers and IP addresses and we have already registered our IPs with most provider's feedback loops.

 If you send an email via our service, and the recipient marks the email as Spam or Junk then that email will have a status of "Complaint" in your Elastic Email account.
 Any contact that receives a complaint will also be changed to a status of "Complaint" and will be blocked from receiving any future emails via the Elastic Email service.

 Elastic Email closely monitors the rate of complaints for our senders.

 The industry standard for acceptable complaint rates is 0.1%.
 However, even a single complaint is something you should investigate as it can be a sign that you need to improve or change your list management practices.
 All efforts should be taken to ensure your recipients are positively engaging with your emails.
-Our blog and help documentation is full of information on the best ways to do that.
+Our blog and help documentation are full of information on the best ways to do that.